 Over a span of the 6 years he designed and developed learning and testing content for all national and international aptitude tests such as the CAT, GMAT® and the GRE® and by 2010 became the Head of the Academics Department of IMS.

-He is currently based out of Chennai running the IMS Franchises for Chennai & Vellore and is actively involved in teaching and mentoring students.
+He is currently the Chief Mentor for IMS Pune and is actively involved in teaching and mentoring students.

 His favorite teaching areas are GMAT Verbal Ability Strategies, shortcuts or alternative solutions for Quant on both the GMAT as well as the CAT and test-taking strategies for all tests.

 Given the amount of information and number of forums on the GMAT, it has become increasingly difficult for aspirants to find a lean & efficient online resource that will help them to navigate their preparation and maximize their GMAT score.